lhellborg/calorieCounter/README.md

 ## How to select a food item
-Start to write the name of the food in the input field for `food`
+Start to write the name of the food in the input field for `food`.
 A list will appear with the header **Choose one** on top.
 Click on the item you would like to add to your list.

 ## Add your own food item with your own specified calories
 Write the name of the food you would like to add.
 Put in the calories in the `calories` input field.
 Press `add` and the item will appear in your list.